yigbt/deepFPlearn/README.md

 ```shell
 python -m dfpl train -f example/train.json
 ```

 Training with the configurations from the `example/train.json` file will take approximately 4 minutes on a single CPU.
-The trained models, training histories, respective plots, as well as the predictions on the test data are stored in the `example/results_train` folder as defined in the `example/train.json` file (you may change this).
+The trained models, training histories, respective plots, as well as the predictions on the test data are stored in the `example/results_train` folder as defined in the `example/train.json` file (this can be changed).

-- `train.json` options file provides various options for training a model on the input data.
+- `configFile or -f`: The path to the `train.json` options file that provides various configurations for training the model.
+- `outputDir`: The directory where the trained models and other output files will be saved.
-- One option is `trainAC`, which when set to true, trains an autoencoder model.
+- `trainAC`: Whether to train an autoencoder model.
-- Another option is `trainRBM`, which when set to true, trains a deep belief network (DBN) using Restricted Boltzmann Machines (RBM).
-- The `useRBM` option specifies whether the RBM weights should be used to initialize the model parameters for training the final neural network.
+- `aeType`: Whether to train a deterministic or variational autoencoder
-- The `split_type` and `aeSplitType` option specifies the type of data splitting used for training the models.
-It can be set to either `scaffold_balanced`,  `random` or `molecular weight`.
+- `split_type` and `aeSplitType`: The type of data splitting used for training.
+Options are `scaffold_balanced`, `random`, or `molecular weight`.
-- In addition, `train.json` also includes options for setting the type of fingerprint (`fpType`), the size of the fingerprint (`fpSize`), the type of neural network (`fnnType`), the optimizer (`optimizer`), the loss function (`lossFunction`), the number of epochs (`epochs`), the batch size (`batchSize`), the learning rate (`learningRate`), the L2 regularization parameter (`l2reg`), and more.
+- `fpType`: The type of fingerprint used.
+- `fpSize`: The size of the fingerprint.
+- `fnnType`: The type of Feedforward Neural Network used.
+- `optimizer`: The optimization algorithm used.
+- `lossFunction`: The loss function used.
+- `epochs`: The number of training epochs.
+- `batchSize`: The size of the training batch.
+- `learningRate`: The learning rate for the optimizer.
+- `l2reg`: The L2 regularization parameter.
-- The `wabTracking` or `aeWabTracking` option specifies whether Weights and Biases (WANDB) tracking should be used to monitor model performance during training.
-If either is set to true, the `wabTarget` option can be used to specify the target value for WAB tracking.
+- `wabTracking` or `aeWabTracking`: Whether to use Weights and Biases (WANDB) for tracking.
+- `wabTarget`: The target metric for WANDB tracking.
 ## Predict

 The `predict` mode is used to predict the from molecular structures.
 Use this command to predict the provided data for prediction: